 If you are an American taxpayer and you are working and/or living outside of the United States, you have an automatic two-month extension to file your US taxes.
 This is only if you do not owe any taxes – including state taxes.
-The expat deadline is June 15 but due to the coronavirus, it was pushed to July 15 as of 2020.
+The expat deadline is usually April 15th but due to a holiday, it was pushed to April 18th, 2022.

-Additionally, many expats were able to apply for a free tax extension through our software in order to qualify for filing their taxes until October 15, penalty free.
+Expats receive an automatic extension to June 15th.
+Additionally, many expats are able to apply for a free tax extension through our software in order to qualify for filing their taxes until October 15, penalty-free.

 Filing Late Taxes – The Consequences

 If you are in a situation where you are filing late taxes, penalties and losing benefits connected to your foreign assets and income may happen.

 Two specific IRS penalties are for filing late taxes.
 One is Failure to File, and the other is Failure to Pay.
 We will explain each one below according to the IRS guidelines:

 - 5% of unpaid tax required to be reported.

 - Reduced by the “failure to pay” penalty amount for any month where both penalties apply.